mhho3082/dotfiles/README.md

 ## Quick start

-If you are not `mhho3082`, then I would advise you to fork this repo, look through the code, and remove the parts you don't need; I can't ensure that my configs will fit your needs.
+If you want to use my config, I would advise you to fork this repo, look through the code, and remove the parts you don't need;
+I can't ensure that my configurations will fit your needs.

 This repo is designed to be placed in `~/.config/`, so to use it on your machine, just clone it: